 - Tel Tibnah (Biblical Timna), home and burial place of Joshua (recently excavated by Bar Ilan archaeologist Dvir Raviv)

 - Shilo Winery

 The human factor.
 Meet the local people

-Machpela (Hebron) burial place of Abraham, Isaac and Jacob with their wifes and Ancient Susya, an interesting Jewish village from Roman times
+Machpela (Hebron) burial place of Abraham, Isaac and Jacob with their wifes and Ancient Susya, an interesting Jewish village from Roman/Byzantine times

 Mamre in Hebron, where Abraham lived and the Rujium el-Chamri, Davids Cave